BlueCross BlueShield of Tennessee Medical Policy Manual

 Fetal Urinary Tract Obstruction

 Although few cases of prenatally diagnosed urinary tract obstruction require prenatal intervention, bilateral obstruction can lead to distention of the urinary bladder and is often associated with serious disease such as pulmonary hypoplasia secondary to oligohydramnios.
-Therefore, fetuses with bilateral obstruction, oligohydramnios, adequate renal function reserve, and no other lethal or chromosomal abnormalities may be candidates for fetal surgery.
+Fetuses with bilateral obstruction, oligohydramnios, adequate renal function reserve, and no other lethal or chromosomal abnormalities may be candidates for fetal surgery.
 The most common surgical approach is decompression through percutaneous placement of a shunt or stent.
-Vesico-amniotic shunting bypasses the obstructed urinary tract, permitting fetal urine to flow into the amniotic space.
+Vesicoamniotic shunting bypasses the obstructed urinary tract, permitting fetal urine to flow into the amniotic space.
 The goals of shunting are to protect the kidneys from increased pressure in the collecting system and to assure adequate amniotic fluid volume for lung development.

 Sacrococcygeal Teratoma